 The Port Authority of Normandy will coordinate a visit of Cherbourg port’s infrastructures, facilities and factories, OpenHydro (Naval Energies) and CMN.

 The visit will start with a bus tour in the Port of Cherbourg, presenting infrastructures and equipment recently set up.
 A final stop at the Belvedere will allow LM Wind Power to present its factory and activities.
-Then, participants will be driven to CMN’s shipyard where tidal turbines are being built and OpenHydro’s factory where the assembly process will be presented.
+Then, participants will be driven to CMN’s shipyard where Hydroquest/CMN tidal turbines are being built, and to OpenHydro’s factory where the assembly process of Naval Energies-OpenHydro turbines will be presented.

 Please note that this technical visit could last until 5:30pm depending on the number of participants.